BofA/Merrill lifts Triumph Group Inc. [TGI] price estimate. Who else is bullish?

 BofA/Merrill have made an estimate for Triumph Group Inc. shares, keeping their opinion on the stock as Underperform, with their previous recommendation back on March 20, 2020.
 While these analysts kept the previous recommendation, Barclays dropped their target price from $23 to $20.
 The new note on the price target was released on August 23, 2019, representing the official price target for Triumph Group Inc. stock.
 Previously, the target price had yet another raise to $35, while BofA/Merrill analysts kept a Buy rating on TGI stock.

-Triumph Group Inc. [TGI] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -21.40.
-With this latest performance, TGI shares dropped by -13.50% in over the last four-week period, additionally sinking by -73.29% over the last 6 months – not to mention a drop of -76.83% in the past year of trading.
+Triumph Group Inc. [TGI] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 29.65.
+With this latest performance, TGI shares gained by 14.57% in over the last four-week period, additionally sinking by -64.16% over the last 6 months – not to mention a drop of -68.86% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Triumph Group Inc. [TGI] shares currently have an operating margin of -2.29 and a Gross Margin at +6.76.
 Triumph Group Inc.’s Net Margin is presently recorded at -9.76.